VisionAI-USF/TextureHeterogeneityDetection/README.md

   + <i>	"Features.centroids_std_dist"</i>: Standart deviation of euclidean distances from each habitat texture signature to a RoI texture signature.
 The RoI texture signature is defined as mean value of all texture signatures.<br><br>

 <b>*Habitats</b> are detected without the respect to their location within an RoI.
 As a result, an individual habitat can be presented as set of disjoint sub-regions within an RoI.
-In case where area statistics is computed on disjoint habitats each disjoint region of a habitat is considered as an independent habitat.<br>
+In case where area statistics is computed on disjoint habitats each disjoint region of a habitat is considered as an independent habitat.<br><br>

+For detailed description of the statistical features see the paper.<br>